AbdelazizMaher/Embedded_Linux/Embedded_Linux/09_Yocto/Poky/README.md

 $ ls meta*/recipes*/images/*.bb

 Packages
 -------------

-Non-Yocto: Any wrapped or boxed object or group of objects.

-Yocto: A package is a binary file with name *.rpm, *.deb, or *.ipkg
+A package is a binary file with name *.rpm, *.deb, or *.ipkg

 A single recipe produces many packages.
 All packages that a recipe generated are listed in the recipe variable

-$ vi  meta/recipes-multimedia/libtiff/tiff_4.0.10.bb
-PACKAGES =+ "tiffxx tiff-utils"

 Poky source tree
 ------------------

-bitbake		-	Holds all Python scripts used by the bitbake command
-			bitbake/bin is placed into the PATH environmental variable so bitbake can be found
+`bitbake`		-	Holds all Python scripts used by the bitbake command bitbake/bin is placed into the PATH environmental variable

-documentation   -       All documentation sources for the Yocto Project documentation
-			Can be used to generate nice PDFs
+`documentation`    	-       All documentation sources for the Yocto Project documentation Can be used to generate nice PDFs

-meta		-	Contains the oe-core metadata
+`meta`			-	Contains the oe-core metadata

-meta-poky	-	Holds the configuration for the Poky reference distribution
-			local.conf.sample, bblayers.conf.sample are present here
+`meta-poky`		-	Holds the configuration for the Poky reference distribution local.conf.sample, bblayers.conf.sample are present here

-meta-skeleton	- 	Contains template recipes for BSP and kernel development
+`meta-skeleton`		- 	Contains template recipes for BSP and kernel development

-meta-yocto-bsp  -	Maintains several BSPs such as the Beaglebone, EdgeRouter,
-			and generic versions of both 32-bit and 64-bit IA machines.
+`meta-yocto-bsp` 	-	Maintains several BSPs such as the Beaglebone, EdgeRouter, and generic versions of both 32-bit and 64-bit IA machines.

-scripts		-	Contains scripts used to set up the environment, development tools,
-			and tools to flash the generated images on the target.
+`scripts`		-	Contains scripts used to set up the environment, development tools,and tools to flash the generated images on the target.

-LICENSE		-	The license under which Poky is distributed (a mix of GPLv2 and MIT).
+`LICENSE`		-	The license under which Poky is distributed (a mix of GPLv2 and MIT).

 conf